vinihiga/JAGER/README.md

 # How to contribute

-You can make a Pull Request and your code will be analyzed if it's possible to be added into a future version.
+You can contribute by helping with the current "to do tasks" on the Kanban that are being worked on "Projects" tab above.
+Afther that, you can make a Pull Request and your code will be analyzed if it's possible to be added into a future version.

-The requirements to your Pull Request be approved you need to follow these guidelines: [TO BE ADDED]

 # How to build